jehanyang/jehanyang.github.io/_posts/2022-10-30-university-survival-guide.md

 would help make a lecture more clear for more students.
 It's common for students to not hear an introduction the first time since it really is hard to focus well for an hour or more.
 I have noticed that some professors get so used to reintroducing ideas, that they start doing so in conversation.

-## Professors Tend to Teach Fast
+## Pitfall 2: Professors Tend to Teach Fast

 This is a consequence of expert amnesia, and the professor's interests in the more advanced/non-trivial parts of the lecture.
 The parts professors are more interested in teaching tends to be the parts that are non-trivial to them, so classes can tend to be more difficult as a result.
 Professors also like to fit more material into their lectures.
 They seem to want you to know as much as they do, although they have several years more experience.
 Feeling that a class's pace is fast is a common cause of imposter syndrome, and you really shouldn't feel bad since it's often an error by the ones who designed the curriculum or those who didn't define the prerequisites well.

 **Solution:** Same as above.
 You'll have to be introduced to the idea well, and you can often do this well through Wikipedia, or a good Youtube video.
 It also doesn't hurt to tell the professor that they are going a bit too fast.
 This can be done naturally by asking questions during class, although you shouldn't ask too many as too bring the lecture to a standstill.

-## Mistakes on the Whiteboard or Unclear Handwriting
+## Pitfall 3: Mistakes on the Whiteboard or Unclear Handwriting

 Anyone will make mistakes when teaching, especially when writing in real time.
 These inevitable typos are something to be aware of.
 They can be really confusing to a student.